informalsystems/hermes/docs/architecture/adr-004-relayer-domain-decomposition.md

 The decomposition should be motivated by what we want to test and what we need to mock out to exercise the core logic.

+We want to be able to test the following high-level functions:

 * Client create and update
     * With different chain states
 * Connection handshake